fabacab/inline-gdocs-viewer/readme.txt

 While you can't strip out columns like you can do with rows, you can [hide columns using CSS](http://maymay.net/blog/projects/inline-google-spreadsheet-viewer/comment-page-2/#comment-294582) with code such as, `.col-4 { display: none; }`, for example.

 == Change log ==

+= Version 0.3.2 =

+* Adds jQuery [DataTables](//datatables.net/) plugin to provide column sorting, searching, and pagination.
+All tables will have DataTables's features applied.
+If you'd prefer to stick with the old, static table, use the `no-datatables` `class` when calling it.
+For instance, `[gdoc key="ABDEFG" class="no-datatables"]`.
+This also means the plugin now requires WordPress version 3.3 or later.

 = Version 0.3.1 =